Mewgenics Hits Number One on Steam After 14 Years in the Making

 14 Years From Announcement to Launch

-Mewgenics was originally announced in 2012 as a collaboration between McMillen and Tyler Glaiel.
-The project went through multiple cancellations, restarts, and complete redesigns before finally reaching players on February 10, 2026.
-That patience paid off.
-The game hit a peak of 65,893 concurrent players on launch day according to SteamDB.
+Mewgenics was originally announced in 2012 as a collaboration between McMillen and Tommy Refenes under their Team Meat banner.
+The project was shelved in 2014 and canceled in 2016.
+McMillen later secured the rights and restarted development in 2018 with Tyler Glaiel, his collaborator from The End Is Nigh.
+After years of prototyping and a complete redesign into a turn-based tactical RPG, the game finally reached players on February 10, 2026.
+It hit a peak of 65,893 concurrent players on launch day according to SteamDB.

 What Exactly Is Mewgenics?

 Picture XCOM’s tactical grid combat crossed with Pokemon’s breeding mechanics, all wrapped in McMillen’s signature dark humor.
+The combat balance alone is remarkably deep for a game with this much personality.
 You breed cats with unique genetic traits, send them into turn based tactical battles on procedurally generated grids, and then retire the survivors to breed the next generation.

 The twist is that your cats permanently retire after each successful run.
 Their kittens inherit abilities, spells, and genetic conditions from both parents.
 You are constantly building new squads from the offspring of your previous heroes.